 - Many teachers incorporate blogs, wikis, and Moodle forums into the curriculum.

 - The language department puts the internet to good use every day.
 Whether students are listening to the news from Paris or Berlin, are visiting a classroom in Beijing or the Coliseum in Rome, or are taking a tour of the Prado in Madrid, they are listening to and responding to authentic language.

-- The math department's primary technological focus is the integration of graphing calculators into the math curriculum.
-Graphing calculators, which all Baylor students learn to use, are powerful tools capable of evaluating and graphing complex mathematical functions.
-Students and teachers can link the calculators to a desktop computer to print graphs, transfer information and download programs.
-Two math classrooms are equipped with TI-Navigator systems.
+- Graphing calculators are powerful tools for the math department.
 In addition, geometry teachers use the software program "Geometer's Sketchpad" to enhance the understanding of geometrical concepts.
 Math instructors also use a Smart document camera, Airliners (interactive boards in student hands to complement the SmartBoards), Texas Instruments CBL's (calculator-based laboratories) and Vernier probes and sensors.

-- Social Studies teachers routinely use classroom projectors in their daily instruction—to view websites, display student work, view PowerPoint presentations, access the Baylor-Net, and watch DVDs.
-They often also hold class in computer labs, make computer-based assignments, and encourage students to extend their own technological skills.
+- Social Studies teachers routinely use classroom projectors in their daily instruction—to view websites, display student work, view PowerPoint presentations, and watch DVDs.